LucyZhang1226/Hamburger-App/README.md

 ### Javascript

-Javascript is used to create dynamic and interactive amount, prices and items of hamburgers.
+Javascript is used to create dynamic and interactive data of hamburgers, like amount, prices and items.

 ### React